tilidev/TSE-Interactive_Explainable_AI/Frontend/app/docs/views/InstancePage.md

 **Parameters**

 - `expType: String`<br/>
-  The new explanation type, can be 'lime', 'shap' or 'dice'
+  The new explanation type, can be 'lime', 'shap', 'dice' or 'shap_orig'

 ### backToDataset()